AntonioNRodrigues/spring_with_mongodb/README.md

 - The unit tests in `src/test/java` mock the `DocumentService` or the GridFS operations; they do not require a live MongoDB instance.
 - For end-to-end manual testing, use the Docker Compose file included in the project to spin up MongoDB.

-## Contributing

-Contributions, issue reports and improvements are welcome.
-Please follow the existing project style and add tests for new behavior.

 ## License

 This example project is provided as-is for learning and demonstration purposes.